KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/utils/WORKLOG.md

 * Tables are 0x2C and seem to refer to some kind of group/list in 0x37 which then refer to graphics.

 * Started Allegro PCB_IO plugin as we have enough details to start an attempt at importing.

+### 2025-05-08

+* More work on the framework of the Allegro PCB_IO plugin.

+* Started integrating the 0x2B / 0x2D info into the Allegro PCB_IO plugin as FOOTPRINTS, but need to decode text better first to get the refdes.